Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-We intend to make the circuit version of the Floquet Hamiltonian in Eq.~\ref{HF} for driven SSH model.
-Fig.~\ref{dssh} (a) shows this circuit and Fig.~\ref{dssh} (b) the meaning of elements of (a).
-It consists of several static SSH circuits (rows with capacitors $C_a=-t_a$ and $C_b=-t_b$ ) with different groundings, which are connected by the capacitors $C_V=-V$.
-Each node is denoted by a numbered circle indicating the grounding of that node.
-The nodes in the $n^{th}$ row are grounded by an inductor $L_0$ and capacitor $C_n$.
-We assume that $C_n-C_{n-1}=\Omega$.
-It should be noted that the total conductances exiting from a node in $n^{th}$ row are $i\omega (C_a+C_b+4C_V+C_n-\frac{1}{L_0\omega^2}) $.
+It is possible to construct an electric circuit version of FH defined in Eq.~\ref{HF} with the building blocks given by Eq.~\ref{hn} for the driven SSH model.
+This circuit is displayed in Fig.~\ref{dssh}.
+It consists of several static SSH circuits with different groundings connected by capacitors $C_V=-V$.
+In this model, each replica simulated by the circuit rows contains just capacitors $C_a=-t_a$ and $C_b=-t_b$ as the hopping terms.
+The nodes in row $n$ are grounded by an inductor $L_0$ and capacitor $C_n$ which are set in parallel.
+According to Eq.~\ref{HF}, the onsite potentials on the adjacent replicas (rows in the circuit simulation) differ by $\Omega$, so that $\mu_n-\mu_{n-1}=C_n-C_{n-1}=\Omega$.
+Note that the grounding of the edge nodes differs from the bulk ones, however, the grounding should be such that the total elements exiting from each node in a row are identical.
+For example, for a node in a given row $n$, grounding is such that the onsite potential of associated Hamiltonian at this node is $\mu_n=C_a+ C_b+ 4C_V+C_n-1/( L_0 \omega^2)$.